 Make it about what the company is doing and how it is making the world a better place.
 Or have the ice cream truck come, but make it the side-show to the main event of recognizing the efforts and achievements of employees and teams of employees who are working, and succeeding, together.

-Preciate is a virtual meeting and events platform with a built-in employee recognition tool.
+Preciate is a virtual meeting and events platform designed for the modern workplace.
 But beyond that, we are a certified B corporation, on a mission to use technology to help people grow stronger, healthier relationships at work and beyond.

 Over 3300 companies around the world use Preciate to grow closer to their peers and improve employee engagement.
 More than 90% of our users have reported growing closer on Preciate.

 Would you like to take it for a spin?
 Try our virtual meeting tool for free to see if it helps your company improve your relationships.
 Or request a demo so we can show you how everyone from HR to senior leadership can use Preciate to improve your company culture and build healthier relationships.